cables-gl/cables_docs/md/4_export_embed/dev_embed/export_exe/export_exe.md

 natively.

-We are using [electron](https://www.electronjs.org/) for the cross-platform running of cables patches and we will build the executables using server-resources given to us by you in using [github actions](https://github.com/features/actions).
+We are using [electron](https://www.electronjs.org/) for the cross-platform running of cables patches and we will build the executables on our servers for you to download once ready.

-The executable will be build and downloadable on github after all is done (see CAVEATS)
+Building executables for OSX is not that easy, so there is a few things to keep in mind (see CAVEATS).

 ## Prerequisites